 The Cummer Museum of Art & Gardens also offers classes, a gift shop, and a quirky cafe.
 If you’re eager for some inspiration, this museum is the spot for you.

 The cacophony of crashing waves and blistering winds have made Boneyard Beach what it is today.
 Hidden away in Big Talbot Island State Park, this three-mile stretch of beach is littered with sun-worn tree fossils.
 In parts, it almost resembles a dinosaur burial ground.
 The fallen trees have a crucial role as a natural barrier from seasonal floods.

 Whilst not as glamorous as other popular beaches in Jacksonville, Boneyard Beach’s creepy charm will provide an enticing alternative to usual seaside attractions.
 Don’t be afraid to get down and dirty to see these spellbinding trees up close.

 Jacksonville-Baldwin Rail Trail

 The Jacksonville-Baldwin Rail Trail encompasses 14.5 miles of natural beauty.
-The site of a former railway line, it’s been preserved and converted into one of the city’s best walking and biking sites.
+The site of a former railway line, the area has been preserved and converted into one of the city’s loveliest walking and biking sites.

 Whether you choose to get around on foot, bike, skateboard, or rollerblades, the trail will transport you across town.
 Along the way, you can stop for a bite to eat at one of Jax’s many cafes and restaurants or a food truck.